Update to popular WordPress plugin sees greater emphasis on spelling, punctuation, and grammar as well as SEO techniques

 Enhancements and bug fixes

 Underneath the hood, Yoast has made a number of bug fixes and revisions that are beneficial to the smooth operation of the plugin.
 These include the incorporation of non-English words to the Passive Words and Transition Words databases.
-There is also tutorial videos within the WordPress back end and a 50,000 URL hard limit to sitemaps.
+There are also tutorial videos within the WordPress back end and a 50,000 URL hard limit to sitemaps.
 The 50,000 URL hard limit is recommended by Google.

 Why we use Yoast